Enjoy your holidays more and limit your stress with these powerful ways to save money during the holidays.

 Or be of service: volunteer to help serve a holiday meal at a shelter.
 Who knows, you may be creating a new family tradition.
 Whatever you do, break the old patterns in which a huge pile of unneeded (and often unwanted) gifts piled up under the tree.

-I know, I know… you probably have the number memorized and can shop online without the card itself.
+Sure, if you have the number memorized, you can shop anywhere without the card itself.
 But we have to want to get out from under the financial stress, and that requires some grown-up gumption!

 Do think about how good you’ll feel if you get through the holidays without adding to it.